Temptation of Wife (South Korean TV series): Plot summary

-In the last episode, Ha-neul / Star (Oh Young-sil) marries and becomes pregnant with her husband Kang-jae.
-Ae-ri and Gyo-bin go on vacation during which Ae-ri makes a seashell necklace for Ni-no. Ae Ri begins to make two letters, one for Gyo-bin and the other for Eun-jae.
+In the last episode, Ha-neul / Star (Oh Young-sil) becomes pregnant with her husband Kang-jae.
+Ae-ri and Gyo-bin, while on the run, during which Ae-ri makes a seashell necklace for Ni-no. Ae Ri begins to make two letters, one for Gyo-bin and the other for Eun-jae.
 Overwhelmed by her guilt and knowing that she will die someday, Ae-ri goes to the ocean to commit suicide but Gyo-bin attempts to save her.
 Ae-ri screams at him to let her go and tells him that he needs to take care of Ni-no and that she was going to die anyway.
 He tries to save her, but the ocean current is too strong.
 Both of them drown and dies.
 All the families attend their funeral.
 Eun-jae gives Ni-no the seashell necklace saying that it was the last present from his mother.
 Ni-no goes onto the street and a car nearly crashes into him.
 He states his mother and father were on the other side of the street.
 Everybody assumes that they were protecting their son from danger.
 Ae-ri's letter to Eun-jae says to bury her ashes on the beach where Eun-jae had almost died.

 So-hee and Lady Min decide to go to the United States together.
 Lady Min gives Ha-jo the papers to own Cheonji Constructions once more.
 Gun-woo meets Eun-jae while she is spreading the ashes.
 He apologizes for hurting her feelings and says that he won't do it again.
 He feels that Eun-jae should be his wife.
 So-hee gives Eun-jae two rings and a letter entrusting Gun Woo to Eun-jae.
 Gun-woo puts his arm around Eun-jae and looks at the sky with her.
 They are sure that they see Ae-ri and Gyo-bin together.
 The whole drama ends by having the two couples smiling at each other.